terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-auth.md

 ### Gas Fee

 Like all transactions on the Terra blockchain, [`MsgSend`](./spec-bank.md#msgsend) and [`MsgMultiSend`](./spec-bank.md#msgmultisend) incur gas fees.
 These fees are determined by a validator's minimum gas price and the complexity of the transaction.
 More complex transactions incur higher fees.
 Gas fees are specified by the sender when a transaction is outbound.
-For more information on how gas is calculated, visit the [terrad fee reference page](/Reference/terrad/#fees).
+For more information on how gas is calculated, see [fees](/Reference/terrad/#fees).

 ### Stability Fee